xicc/tiffgamut

 The -c parameter sets the output space to CIECAM02 appearance Jab values, and also allows choosing a set of viewing conditions, either by choosing a typical viewing environment, or controlling particular viewing condition parameters.
 This is only functional if an ICC profile is provided.

-If the TIFF file is in a device space (ie. RGB, CMYK etc.), then it is necessary to supply an ICC profile to translate the device space values to a CIE space value such as L*a*b* or CIECAM02 Jab space for creating a gamut surface.
+If the TIFF or JPEG files are in a device space (ie. RGB, CMYK etc.), then it is necessary to supply an ICC profile to translate the device space values to a CIE space value such as L*a*b* or CIECAM02 Jab space for creating a gamut surface.
 For the ICC profile provided it is then possible to select exactly what type of conversion is used.
-A TIFF file with an embeded ICC profile may be supplied as the profile argument - e.g. to get the gamut of a tiff file that contains an embedded profile use something like:
+A TIFF or JPEGfile with an embedded ICC profile may be supplied as the profile argument - e.g. to get the gamut of a tiff file that contains an embedded profile use something like:

 tiffgamut image.tif image.tif